-The second release will also include further upgrades to the existing features, including but not limited to: making it easier to find members for a HYVE as well as improving the collaboration component, (i.e. offers, tasks, jobs offers, competitions etc) based on the user feedback we receive with the first version, more voting options for the community as well as improved mechanisms for earning by allowing users to sustain the platform or become curators.
-Furthermore, with each subsequent release we will become more and more decentralized until HYVE as a whole is entirely community-governed and fully decentralized.
+The second release will also include further upgrades to the existing features, including but not limited to: making it easier to find members for an HYVE as well as improving the collaboration component, (i.e. offers, tasks, jobs offers, competitions, etc) based on the user feedback we receive with the first version, more voting options for the community as well as improved mechanisms for earning by allowing users to sustain the platform or become curators.
+Furthermore, with each subsequent release, we will become more and more decentralized until HYVE as a whole is entirely community-governed and fully decentralized.
 Though this will take a few releases.

 We’ve gone for Optimism or xDai because either one of them also helps us in having a good development workflow by being able to change and upgrade parts of the system as we go along.

-After pre-registrations start next week we’ll shift most of our focus towards getting people to sign-up and increase the HYVE community.
+After pre-registration start next week we’ll shift most of our focus towards getting people to sign-up and increase the HYVE community.
 After all, as a user very aptly said in our telegram chat last week, the HYVE thryves together.

 Leaving that aside, we have already started our marketing efforts.
 The first coordinated event we have in mind is our initial HYVE Video Series, of which the first video is almost ready and will be posted at the end of this week.

 We’ll also start doing some events and competitions as we move forward.

 We’re also trying to enlarge our team with 3 new developers and we should be able to onboard all of them by the end of March, allowing us to build faster.
 On that same note, we’re already looking to take some new people on various positions and by the time the first mainnet release is live our team should be much larger.